hayden-fr/ComfyUI-Model-Manager/README.md

 ### Model info window/panel (server load/send on demand)

-- Info icon `ⓘ` button to view.
+- Set preview image.
 - Optional (re)download `📥︎` model info from the internet and cache the text file locally. (requires checksum?)
   - Radio buttons to swap between downloaded and server view.
-- Delete model with warning popup.
-- Set preview image.

 ### Settings

 - Exclude hidden folders with a `.` prefix.
 - Enable optional checksum to detect if a model is already downloaded.
-- Sidebar width.
+- Sidebar width/height.

 ### Search filtering and sort